dheero/OBF.github.io/wiki/BOSC_2009_Schedule.md

 Regulatory Genomics
 -------------------

+Click on the title to view the abstract.

 -   Finn Drablos - [ Computational discovery of composite motifs in DNA](Media:Bosc2009_submission_6.pdf "wikilink") (15 min.)
 -   Sophie Schbath - [